-This year we are delighted to be working in partnership with the University of Birmingham on a number of really exciting projects and initiatives.
+We are delighted to be working in partnership again this year with the University of Birmingham on a number of really exciting projects and initiatives.
 This page has been put together to help you navigate our summer opportunities and the number of funding options that may be available to you.

 Turing Scheme Funding